 I’m so proud to be a course instructor for LinkedIn Learning.
-I spent much of 2016 working on my first course, Social Media Marketing ROI, which was published in January 2017.
-I now have seven courses in the library which can be accessed if you have a LinkedIn Premium account, or courses can be purchased individually.
+I now have four courses in the library which can be accessed if you have a LinkedIn Premium account, or courses can be purchased individually.

 LinkedIn’s mission is to connect the world’s professionals to make them more productive and successful, and so it makes sense to have a learning platform to complement the personal profiles, company pages and other elements that make LinkedIn the number one social networking platform for businesses.